Grants & Opportunities

 Budget Template

-Grantees must use the Wisconsin Arts Board logo in promotional materials.
+Grantees must use the Wisconsin Arts Board logo & the Madison Arts Commission logo in all promotional materials.